Freedom of religion in Europe by country: Education

 The law affirms the right of every citizen to religious education.
 The law calls for a representative of each of the officially registered religious communities to be responsible for teaching religious studies in all public and private pre-, primary, and secondary schools and universities.
 Children from minority religious groups are entitled to religious education only when there are 18 or more students from that religious group in one class.
 Religious communities select and train their respective religious education teachers.
 These individuals are employees of the schools where they teach, but they receive accreditation from the religious body governing the curriculum.

 Secondary students who do not wish to attend the religion class have the right to opt out if their school offers a class in ethics as an alternative, which many schools do.
 Parents of primary school students may request their child be exempted from religion class.

 According to nongovernmental organizations, provisions of the law regarding the religious education of returnee children remained unimplemented, particularly in segregated school systems, often at the behest of senior government authorities seeking to obstruct the process.
 Parents of more than 500 Bosniak children, who returned to their prewar homes in several Republika Srpska communities, continued to boycott public schools for a fifth year, choosing instead to send their children to alternative schools organized on the premises of the Islamic Community's administrative building and supported by the Federation Ministry of Education.
 Academic and NGO representatives reported continued social pressure on students from both majority and minority religious communities to attend instruction in their respective religions.

 Societal attitudes

-In October 2016 the Bosniak-dominated Sarajevo Canton Assembly renamed a street and an elementary school after Mustafa Busuladzic, a World War II-era anti-Semite who glorified Hitler.
+In October 2016 the Bosniak-dominated Sarajevo Canton Assembly renamed a street and an elementary school after Mustafa Busuladzic, a World War II-era antisemite who glorified Hitler.
 The president of the Jewish Community strongly condemned the act.
-Proponents claimed Busuladzic was not an anti-Semite despite his public support for the fascist Ustashe Movement.
+Proponents claimed Busuladzic was not an antisemite despite his public support for the fascist Ustashe Movement.